ibm-cloud-docs/codeengine/cmd_defs.md

 ## Build commands
 {: #cli-build}

-The `buildrun` commands submit build runs based on a configuration file.
+Use the `build` commands to manage configurations for generating images from source code.
+After you create a build configuration, one or more [buildruns](#cli-buildrun) can be submitted based on the build configuration.
+Use `build` commands to create, display details, update, and delete build configurations.
 Before you use build commands, you must be targeting a [project](#cli-project).
-You can use a build definition as a template for your build, or you can set build parameters with the build run command.
-Use build commands to run, display details, and delete builds.
 {: shortdesc}

-You can use either `buildrun` or `br` in your build commands.
-To see CLI help for the build command, run `ibmcloud ce br`.
+You can use either `build` or `br` in your build definition commands.
+To see CLI help for the build definition command, run `ibmcloud ce br`.
 {: tip}